clojurebridge-berlin/organization/README.md

 ### Location

-Dawandas 2 Meeting Rooms in Ahoy-CoWorking-Space Berlin
+- 2 Meeting Rooms from Dawanda in Ahoy-CoWorking-Space (Berlin - Charlottenburg)